The story of B4RN so far - For the Community - By the Community

 What has happened so far - what will happen in future?

-We began preliminary communications in June/July 2018, and we hope to launch a fully active project during 2019, after undertaking route planning and project costing with B4RN experts.
-This route plan and project investment data will be presented to Kirkby Lonsdale residents for approval plus their backing at a public meeting at the Lunesdale Hall in 2019.
-We hope to finish the project by end 2020
+We began preliminary communications in June/July 2018, and we hope to launch a fully active project during 2020/21, after undertaking route planning and project costing with B4RN experts.
+This route plan and project investment data will be presented to Kirkby Lonsdale residents for approval plus their backing at a public meeting at the Lunesdale Hall.
+We hope to finish the project by the end of 2021.

 BUT WE NEED YOUR HELP TO DO THIS NOW...